-For the past 16 years, Troy has been a community organizer for LGBTQ Utahns.
+For the past two decades, Troy has been a community organizer for LGBTQ Utahns.
 In 2004 he became community affairs director of 90.9 FM KRCL.
 He was the executive producer and co-host of the talk show RadioActive.
 In 2010 the Salt Lake Tribune dubbed him "the gay mayor of Salt Lake City."

 Troy became the executive director of Equality Utah in the fall of 2014.
 In 2015 he helped pass Utah's historic LGBTQ non-discrimination protections in housing and employment.
 In 2016, he led efforts to rename 20 blocks of downtown Salt Lake City as "Harvey Milk Boulevard".
 In 2017 he worked to successfully overturn the state's 'No Promo Homo' law which prohibited discussion of LGBTQ issues in the classroom.
 In 2020 he led the campaign to successfully protect minors from the dangerous practice of conversion therapy.